benoitries/code-nl2-messir-without-orchestration/docs/README.md

 The agent performs the following logical steps internally:
 1.  **Code and Image Parsing**: Extracts and structures NetLogo code components and analyzes UI screenshots.
 2.  **Semantic Analysis**: Analyzes behavioral patterns and agent interactions.
-3.  **MESSIR Mapping**: Maps NetLogo concepts to MESSIR entities and relationships.
+3.  **LUCIM Mapping**: Maps NetLogo concepts to LUCIM entities and relationships.
-4.  **Scenario Generation**: Generates MESSIR scenario descriptions.
+4.  **Scenario Generation**: Generates LUCIM scenario descriptions.
 5.  **PlantUML Generation**: Creates PlantUML diagram code from the scenarios.
-6.  **Compliance Auditing**: Validates the diagram against MESSIR/UCI rules.
+6.  **Compliance Auditing**: Validates the diagram against LUCIM/UCI rules.
 7.  **Correction Loop**: If non-compliant, fixes the diagram and re-audits until compliance is achieved or a limit is reached.
 8.  **Final Output**: Produces the final, compliant PlantUML diagram and an audit report.